freemansoft/Flutter-AdaptiveCards/README.md

 2023 07

+* hostconfig
+  * Removed containerStyles
   * hostconfig background colors are ignored in place of the container background colors
   * hostconfig foreground colors are ignored in place of container foreground colors when set to 'default'
 * hostconfig colors are ARGB so an alpha channel is always needed - host_config files updated
 * Remove `approximateDarkThemeColors` and brightness because people should use light and dark themes
 * Remove `fontSizes` and `fontWeights` from host_config - use inherited themes